jimregan/notes/_drafts/2026-01-19-chatgpt-reel-notes.md

 * **gimi után** – after high school
 * **pontosan** – exactly
 * **kihasznál** – take advantage of / exploit (an opportunity)

-If you paste the next one, I’ll keep exactly this format.

 -----